I’ve just been on a high this week after working through my personal, year-end retreat.

 I looked at for myself.
 I realized in the last quarter of the year, I’ve had a few client engagements, first thing on Monday morning.
 You know what?
 I’m not great at coming out of the weekend and bringing my best first thing on Monday morning.

-As I set out in the first 12 weeks of 2022, most Monday morning will not be for meetings.
-I’m going to focus on my goals, what I can put on the schedule, how I can be productive, work, work on the business, build the business on Monday mornings and set that high priority.
+As I set out in the first 12 weeks of next year, most Monday mornings will not be for meetings.
+I will focus on my goals, what I can put on the schedule, how I can be productive, work, work on the business, build the business on Monday mornings and set that high priority.

 As I look back on the past few years, I’ve had certain midweek lunches blocked out on my calendar to connect with family, to connect with my wife or one or both of our kids, or certain times of the week that I want to set aside for different meetings or different conversations with people.